Lee Child

 - Running Blind / The Visitor won the Nielsen Awards, Gold Bestseller, in 2017.

-- Never Go Back won the The Dead Good Reader Award, The Page to Screen Award for Best Adapted Book, in 2017.
+- Never Go Back won The Dead Good Reader Award, The Page to Screen Award for Best Adapted Book, in 2017.

 - Personal won the Nielsen Awards, Gold Bestseller, in 2017.